SystemsApproach/private5g/core.rst

 network), but others could be seen as internal implementation details.
 We'll see how Magma takes advantage of this distinction in the next section.

+Fourth, by adopting a cloud native design, SD-Core benefits from being able to horizontally scale individual microservices.
+But realizing this benefit isn't always straightforward.
+In particular, because the AMF is connected to the RAN by SCTP (corresponding to the *N1* and *N2* interfaces shown in :numref:`Figure %s <fig-sd-core>`), it is necessary to put an *SCTP load balancer* in front of the AMF.
+This load balancer terminates the SCTP connections, and distributes requests across a set of AMF containers.
+These AMF instances then depend on a scalable backend store (specifically MongoDB) to read and write shared state.

 5.3.2 Magma
 ~~~~~~~~~~~